 Traditionally, German Politics have been shaped by shifting majorities of its two major parties, the conservative Christian Democratic Party of Germany (CDU and CSU) and the Social Democratic Party of Germany (SPD).
 Either party formed coalitions with the German liberal party the Free Democratic Party (FDP).
-Together CDU/CSU, SPD, FDP have shaped the German electricity system that was highly centralised and divided between four large utilities and built on large scale fossil fuel and nuclear power stations.
-This stable regime was interrupted when the first coalition between SPD and the Greens (Bündnis 90/Die Grünen) came into power in 1998.
+Together CDU, SPD, FDP have shaped the incumbent German electricity system that was divided between four large utilities and emphasised large scale fossil fuel and nuclear power stations.
+This relatively stable system was interrupted when the first coalition between SPD and the Greens (Bündnis 90/Die Grünen) came into power in 1998.
 With its origins in the anti-nuclear movement, the Greens pushed for a nuclear phase-out and to replace the declining nuclear capacity with renewables, a policy program that later became known as Energiewende.
 In the 2000s, the parliamentary landscape has evolved so that today six parties are represented in the Bundestag.
-This diversity has, however, failed to produce larger diversity in government coalitions, but instead lead to a higher incidence of grand coalitions of CDU/CSU and SPD.
+This diversity has, however, failed to produce larger diversity in government coalitions, but instead lead to a higher incidence of grand coalitions of CDU and SPD.

 Since 2013, Germany has been governed by a coalition of the two largest parties of CDU/CSU and SPD, both of which are invested in the status-quo of the German energy system.
 These parties have a majority in the parliament (see Table 12) and form the current government (together with CSU).
 Consequently, we use the currently valid policies of their ministries, party programs of SPD and CDU/CSU, and the government coalition agreements to inform the dominant pathway.
-This continuity is also reflected in the German draft NECP, which is a continuation of past plans, but also includes references to ongoing - nut not yet finished - legislative and stakeholder processes to phase out coal power and change the mobility sector to a carbon-neutral one.